 - a) Your grammar and style will be taken into account in the grading.
 Be sure that you submit the final result of your work, and not a draft. - b) Plagiarism is a serious offence.
 The minimum penalty for a plagiarized paper is the grade of zero.
-If you borrow ideas, distinctive phrases or whole sentences from print or internet sources, you must acknowledge your sources. - c) Note: some Biblical study resources can be accessed through the main college website.
-Go to Current Students, and then Biblical Studies tools. - d) You must reference other scholarship properly.
+If you borrow ideas, distinctive phrases or whole sentences from print or internet sources, you must acknowledge your sources. - c) You must reference other scholarship properly.
 If you are unsure of how to do so, please consult K. L. Turabian, A Manual for Writers of Research Papers, Theses and Dissertations (Chicago: University of Chicago Press, 2007).
 Available at Crux Bookstore.

-4. Final assignment: DUE: WEDNESDAY December 14 by 5 p.m.
+4. Final assignment: DUE: WEDNESDAY April 10 by 5 p.m.
 Worth 30%.